kimipooh/list-view-google-calendar/readme.txt

 6. g_api_key is Google Calendar API Key.
 If you use multi Google Calendar API Key, set this value.
 7. HTML tag is used by the output Google Calendar events.
 The tag class is "list-view-google-calendar".

-About the detail information, Please see "Google Calendar List View Settings" in Setting menu.
+About the detail information, Please see "Google Calendar List View Settings" in Setting menu or https://kitaney-wordpress.blogspot.jp/2017/04/google-calendar-list-view-google.html (in Japanese).

 == Frequently Asked Questions ==
 = How to get past events. =